Parks + Gardens

 The Natural History Museum is also near the Kensington Gardens and is one of many great museums in London that are wheelchair accessible.
 This museum along with the British Museum, the Museum of London, and the National Portrait Gallery are all free, with no admission.
 Other noted museums are the Sherlock Holmes Museum and Imperial War Museum London.
 The National Gallery is a must-see for art lovers.
 The Photographer’s Gallery is the largest museum in London dedicated to this art form.
 Starting in 2012 after the building completes construction revisions it will reopen with an accessible lift for wheelchairs.

-Buckingham Palace is perhaps the most well-known royal property but anyone traveling to London should also stop by the Palace of Westminster, or UK’s Parliament, where Big Ben can also be seen.
-Overseas visitors can watch Parliament at work all year round but can also setup a Saturday tour through ticket master.
-The London Eye was once the world’s largest ferris wheel and is considered today as the “the world’s tallest cantilevered observation wheel.”
+Buckingham Palace is perhaps the most well-known royal property but anyone traveling to London should also stop by the Palace of Westminster, or the UK’s Parliament, where Big Ben can also be seen.
+Overseas visitors can watch Parliament at work all year round but can also set up a Saturday tour through ticket master.
+The London Eye was once the world’s largest Ferris wheel and is considered today as “the world’s tallest cantilevered observation wheel.”
 It is one of London’s most popular attractions and offers spectacular views of the city.
 There are discounts for disabled guests on London Eye and London Eye River Cruise.
 Both cruises are fully accessible.
 For reservations email firstname.lastname@example.org.